thephpleague/json-guard/README.md

 }
 ```

-Validation is greedy.
-Instead of stopping on the first error, the validator will continue until all errors are found.

-#### Errors

 Each validation error will contain a unique code, a message, and a path.
-The above code would return:

 ```php
 [